 Lightsong looked at her, judging her sincerity.
 She had such beautiful eyes.
 One rarely noticed that, considering the way that she proffered the rest of her assets with such over-intoxicating sensuality.

 “No,” he said.
-“I don’t think you want there to be a war.”
+“I don’t think you want a war.”

 She nodded sharply.
-Her dress was sleek and trim this day, as always, but it was particularly revealing up top, where her breasts were pressed up and forward, like children demanding attention.
+Her dress was sleek and trim this day, as always, but it was particularly revealing up top, where her breasts were pressed up and forward, like flowers demanding attention.
 Lightsong looked away.

 “You’re boring today,” Blushweaver said.